 More than just modeling – take your BPM to the next level

 Despite the obvious importance of process modeling and simulation, aspects such as automation and workflow should also be intrinsic to fit-for-purpose business software applications in the digital world.
 BPM practice needs to go beyond modeling and also embrace the operationalization of business processes in modern digital workplaces, by automating tasks and carrying out operational processes in a target-driven and measurable way.

-In many cases, classicalapproaches lead to change-averse attitudes.
-This is where modern technology enablers, such as cloud-computing, SaaS, social software and can come into play to meet the requirements for a fast pace of change and an experimental attitude to operational improvement itself.
+In many cases, classical process improvement approaches lead to change-averse attitudes.
+This is where modern technology enablers, such as cloud-computing, SaaS, social software and data analysis can come into play to meet the requirements for a fast pace of change and an experimental attitude to operational improvement itself.

-Is your organization struggling to implement, or are you having difficulties with any of the three elements mentioned above?
+Is your organization struggling to implement social BPM, or are you having difficulties with any of the three elements mentioned above?
 As you consider your current BPM capability, how well does it reflect the characteristics that will ensure its relevance and value?
 The recommendations discussed above come from an in-depth analysis by MWD Advisors in their whitepaper: